theogrost/2020-37-N-HS4-01542/README.md

 Warning - amperands are escaped, replace them with & if you wish.

-## polish_scholars_methodology_publications_sample_public.csv - Sample of the polish scholars' methodology publications
-This is a dataset to explorw social and information networks of Polish management sciences methodology scholars.
-Due to copyright, some informations were removed (e.g., abstracts).

 For citation please use the following text:

 Kosch, O. (2023) Data for exploring social and information networks of Polish management sciences methodology scholars.
 GitHub: https://github.com/theogrost/2020-37-N-HS4-01542.